Emma Eccles Jones College of Education and Human Services Convocation 2026

 Can I walk early?

-If you will be graduating in Summer or Fall 2025 and would like to participate in the Convocation ceremony this spring, please discuss this with your academic advisor, who can then share your information with the EEJ College of Education and Human Services commencement coordinator so we can have a name card ready for you.
+If you will be graduating in Summer 2026 and would like to participate in the Convocation ceremony this spring, please discuss this with your academic advisor, who can then share your information with the EEJ College of Education and Human Services commencement coordinator so we can have a name card ready for you.

 Where can I order a Commemorative Program?